Bohemian Shepherds - also known as the Chodsky pes

 ORYX ZE STRÁŽNÉ SKÁLY BH-VT

-Orry is a three year old male Bohemian Shepherd.
-He recently achieved his BH-VT title, becomeing the first Bohemian Shepherd in North America to achieve this title.
+Orry is a handsome male Bohemian Shepherd.
+He achieved his BH-VT title in the fall of 2023, becoming the first Bohemian Shepherd in North America to achieve this title.
 He is a great house dog, family companion, and protector.
 He is very good with children, puppies, and other dogs.
-Orry has recently moved into a foster home where we still have access to him, should we choose to breed him again.
-Orry's Picture Page
+Orry lives in a foster home where we still have access to him for breeding.

 FORTUNA BOHEMIA LOVE GOLD

-Fortuna is a two year old female Bohemian Shepherd.
-She is a service dog that has accompanied her handler in store, hospitals, doctor's offices, to work, and to family events.
+Fortuna is a beautiful black and red/tan female Bohemian Shepherd.
+She was a service dog that has accompanied her handler in store, hospitals, doctor's offices, to work, and to family events.
 Fortuna is excellent in public situations, is great with children and puppies, and other dogs.
-Fortuna's Picture Page
+As life changes, she has adapted.
+She is now a companion for my parents, living in their home, providing them with companionship and protection.

 ORYX ZE STRÁŽNÉ SKÁLY BH-VT

-Orry is a three year old male Bohemian Shepherd.
-He recently achieved his BH-VT title, becomeing the first Bohemian Shepherd in North America to achieve this title.
+Orry is a handsome male Bohemian Shepherd.
+He achieved his BH-VT title in the fall of 2023, becoming the first Bohemian Shepherd in North America to achieve this title.
 He is a great house dog, family companion, and protector.
 He is very good with children, puppies, and other dogs.
-Orry has recently moved into a foster home where we still have access to him, should we choose to breed him again.
-Orry's Picture Page
+Orry lives in a foster home where we still have access to him for breeding.

 FORTUNA BOHEMIA LOVE GOLD

-Fortuna is a two year old female Bohemian Shepherd.
-She is a service dog that has accompanied her handler in store, hospitals, doctor's offices, to work, and to family events.
+Fortuna is a beautiful black and red/tan female Bohemian Shepherd.
+She was a service dog that has accompanied her handler in store, hospitals, doctor's offices, to work, and to family events.
 Fortuna is excellent in public situations, is great with children and puppies, and other dogs.
-Fortuna's Picture Page
+As life changes, she has adapted.
+She is now a companion for my parents, living in their home, providing them with companionship and protection.

 History of the Breed